mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

   ```

 ### With history modification

+You can rewrite history in Git, but you should avoid it, because it can cause problems
+when multiple developers are contributing to the same codebase.

 There is one command for history modification and that is `git rebase`.
 Command
 provides interactive mode (`-i` flag) which enables you to: